nikitavoloboev/data/fragments/fragments.md

 # Fragments

-Inspired by [Brandur](https://brandur.org/fragments), I wrote some general notes that can in future become published articles.
+Inspired by [Brandur](https://brandur.org/fragments), I share some general notes that can in future become [published articles](../sharing/my-articles.md).